Emmanuelkimutai/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Write a Bash script that display the time for 12 hours and 59 minutes Write a Bash script that displays the content of the curent directory, in a list format
+Write a Bash script that display the time for 12 hours and 59 minutes Write a Bash script that displays the content of the curent directory, in a list format Write a Bash script that gives you information about the school file